mkb79/Audible/docs/source/intro/getting_started.rst

 .. note::

-   The information provided by the API depends on the requested `response_groups`.
+   The information returned by the API depends on the requested `response_groups`.
-   The response from the example above are very minimized.
+   The response for the example above are very minimized.
 Please take a look at :http:get:`/1.0/library` for all known `response_groups` and other parameter for the library endpoint.